mtjakobczyk/mtjakobczyk.github.io/kubernetes/index.md

 4. Are we going to host *a single distributed system with many components* or *multiple systems that require very strict isolation* in one Kubernetes cluster?
 5. What will be the nature of the workload (network-intensive stateless APIs or disk-intensive computational jobs)?

-This list seems ridiculously short, but believe me or not, using this "frontline architecture" approach, stuff like users, ingress, installation method can be planned a bit later.
+This list seems ridiculously short, but believe me or not, it will work.
+Stuff like users, ingress, installation method can be planned a bit later.
+Using this "frontline architecture" approach, we initially focus on the decisions required to kick-off the action fast.

 > One important thing: <br/>in most cases you **should always** consider using **managed Kubernetes** first, unless you have a reliable and strong DevOps manpower.
 Self-hosted Kubernetes is hard, comes with huge responsibility and costs "operations money".